Mormon studies: LDS church reaffirms orthodoxy and New Mormon faith historians

-BYU Studies and Deseret Books published more New Mormon historians after General Authority pushback against New Mormon history.
+BYU Studies and Deseret Book published more New Mormon historians after General Authority pushback against New Mormon history.
 One of these New Mormon historians was Louis Midgely, who argued that from a relativist, postmodern theory, the Mormon view that the LDS Church had divine origins was just as valuable and valid as others.
 New Mormon historians said that the New Mormon scholars left faith out of their analyses.
-Many were members of FARMS, and often saw writers of New Mormon history as the same as other anti-Mormons, even though most writers of New Mormon history were Mormon.
+Many were members of FARMS and often saw writers of New Mormon history as the same as other anti-Mormons, even though most writers of New Mormon history were Mormon.
 The difference between the New Mormon historians and New Mormon scholars was hard to define.

 Along with Arrington's transfer and a subsequent increase in restrictions in the LDS Church Archives, several other incidents led to an intellectual chilling of Mormon history by Mormons in the 1990s.
-In 1992, Arrington wrote that "the church cannot afford to place its official stamp of approval on any 'private' interpretation of its past," and this kind of history must be not sponsored by the LDS Church.
+In 1992, Arrington wrote that "the church cannot afford to place its official stamp of approval on any 'private' interpretation of its past," and the LDS Church must not sponsor this kind of history.
 In September 1993, the LDS church excommunicated the September Six, which included historians Lavina Fielding Anderson, D. Michael Quinn and Maxine Hanks.
 These excommunications served as a warning to other Mormon historians.
 Quinn's excommunication was perhaps tied to his idea that Mormon women had been given the priesthood in 1843, which he published in an essay in Women and Authority: Re-emerging Mormon Feminism.
-In 2003, he was scheduled to give a speech at a conference at Yale which was co-sponsored by BYU, and BYU stated they would withdraw their funding if Quinn presented his paper.
+In 2003, he was scheduled to give a speech at a conference at Yale, which was co-sponsored by BYU, and BYU stated they would withdraw their funding if Quinn presented his paper.
 That same year, Quinn applied to work as a professor at the University of Utah and Arizona State University.
 He was not hired as a professor, possibly because of fears that LDS people in power would retaliate against the university.
-In 1986, administrators were asked not to contribute to Dialogue or present at the Sunstone symposium; around 1990, BYU professors were asked not to contribute to Dialogue or Sunstone.
+In 1986, BYU administrators were asked not to contribute to Dialogue or present at the Sunstone symposium; around 1990, BYU professors were asked not to contribute to Dialogue or Sunstone.
 Eugene England, one of the founders of Dialogue and then a professor at BYU, spoke out against these prohibitions.
-He was asked not to write for the Encyclopedia of Mormonism in 1990, and in 1998 he was asked to retire from BYU without justification.
-England saw this as stemming from his publicly anti-war stance, and for his attention to Mormon racism and sexism.
-He viewed his differences as a potential source of learning for himself and others.
+He was asked not to write for the Encyclopedia of Mormonism in 1990, and in 1998, he was asked to retire from BYU without justification at age 65.
 After retiring from BYU, he started one of the first Mormon studies programs at Utah Valley State College.
 According to a 1997 report by the American Association of University Professors on academic freedom at BYU, Alan Wilkins was questioned about his motives for contributing to Dialogue and Sunstone in a tenure review.
-The report also mentioned other incidents where BYU administration criticized speakers and articles for criticism of the church, among other complaints.
+The report also mentioned other incidents where the BYU administration criticized speakers and articles for criticism of the church, among other complaints.